unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 trump idempotency in such cases.

-Being pragmatic about ``PUT``'s idempotence is common, either by purpose or by neglect.
+Being pragmatic about ``PUT``'s idempotence is common, either by purpose or by carelessness.
 In the next part we will dive deeper in to the ramifications of relying too much on idempotency of ``PUT`` in a concurrent setting.

 ## Concurrency vs Idempotency